loganhughesr/loganhughesr.github.io/about.md

 Growing up, I played piano and sunk lots time into many Nintendo DS games.
 I didn't think much of those games, even though they were perfect for letting the days drift by.

-Now, I see that games are interactive simulations that have the ability to deliver unique stories of human experience.
+Now, I see that games are interactive systems that can deliver unique stories of human experience.
 In my work, I use sound as a vital story-telling device to paint a whole picture. **Sharing messages through games will be a part of how we shape our understanding of the world.
 I strive to be a part of this conversation.**

-In my spare time, I'm making electronic music, biking, birding, checking out record stores, or attempting to make it through a book.
+In my spare time, I'm making electronic music, biking, birding, checking out a record store, or trying to make it through a book.

 **Feel free to reach out and send me an email at lhughesaudio@protonmail.com.** I'd be happy to chat!